-Your Czech roommates also organize “Czech Table” so you can practice your language skills around the city.
-You might visit the Prague Zoo, sample various Czech desserts, or visit the hometown of one of your roommates.
+Local Roommates.
+CET-picked Czech students live in your apartment building to help you acclimate to life in a new country.
+They also organize a regular “Czech Table” so you can practice your language skills around the city.
+You might visit the Prague Zoo, sample various Czech desserts, or attend an opera.
+Learn more about living with a local roommate.

 Once class is out, Prague is waiting for you.
 Enjoy the perks of living in “the world’s greenest city” by reading in the park.
-Go paddle boating in the river on a nice day.
+Roam the streets and find your favorite view.
 See a world-class play at one of the city’s many beautiful theaters.
 Museum hop from the National Gallery to the DOX Center for Contemporary Art, then unwind at a cozy café.
 Prague has a little something for everybody.

 Director of Prague Programs